What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 So they conduct extensive due diligence and seek consensus internally.
 We see a trend of formalizing this: buyers may have checklists, scorecards or pilot programs that every shortlisted vendor must go through.

 They might run a trial with two competing products simultaneously, involving end-users to gather feedback.
-All of this is healthy from a buyer’s perspective, but it means as a seller you must be prepared for a marathon, not a sprint.
+All of this is rational from the buyer’s perspective — the stakes are high, and nobody wants to champion a purchase that becomes a liability.
+As a seller, that means being prepared for a marathon.

 It’s a lot to take in, especially if your outbound sales and marketing approach was crafted for a bygone era.
-The obvious question becomes: how can your organization adapt to thrive with these modern buyers?
+The obvious question becomes: how do you adapt your sales and marketing motion to match this buying reality?

 We’ll tie these behaviors to actionable tactics (many of which we at Martal Group employ daily as we help clients connect with hard-to-reach buyers).
 After that, we’ll wrap up with a handy FAQ and a game plan for moving forward.